stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 As the mayavi.mlab quiver3d plotting function doesn't support a title, and axes labels by default, these are not used by default in this function.

+As usual, the default operation should still produce reasonable graphs.

+.. plot:: samples/Vectorfield.py
+   :include-source:

 Very Quick Plotting
 ===================